New Jersey Laws for Home Improvement Contracts

 • use "bait and switch" tactics such as discouraging lower priced products in order to induce the homeowner to purchase higher priced products, and

-Homeowners can best protect themselves by understanding the requirements of the Home Improvement Practices Act prior to entering into an agreement for home improvements.
+Homeowners can best protect themselves by understanding the requirements of the Home Improvement Practices Act before entering into an agreement for home improvements.
 In addition, you should:

 Get three estimates.
 Get written estimates from at least three different home improvement contractors.